chaudilip/Dilip-Portfolio/README.md

 In the project directory, you can run:

 ### `You can check out my live portfolio`
-Open (https://dilip-portfolio-azure.vercel.app/) to view it in your browser.✨
+Open (https://dilip-portfolio-azure.vercel.app/) to view it in your browser.❤️

 ### `npm start`